hoverinc/easy_yaml/README.md

-# SaferYAML
+# EasyYAML

-SaferYAML is a simple way to read and load YAML from a file.
+EasyYAML is a simple way to read and load YAML from a file.
 It makes some opinionated assumptions, each of which you can override.

 ## Installation